How to conduct phone interviews

 Call everybody back—even those you’re not bringing back.
 It’s not only professional, but also smart—you may need them in the future.

-Small talk only goes so far.
+When your options are limited to phone interviews, it’s crucial to make the most out of phone interview questions.
 With engaging, focused phone interviews, you can find the right pool of qualified candidates for the job, but you also need to have the right hiring strategy in place.
 Get the resources you need, including expert recruiting insights and the latest hiring trends, by checking out Monster Hiring Solutions.